claudiorogerio/LIGA/README.md

 # LIGA
 LIGA: a LIghtweight CNN architecture designed to classify popular music Genres from the Amazonian region

+> [!NOTE]
+> How to acess the dataset:
+- [x] Access GoogleDrive Link model or dataset
+- [x] Receive the acess authorization
+- [x] Download in your directory
+- [x] There are some examples to open the dataset and models

 ### References
 ```
   @inproceedings{gomes2025liga,